Can an Expert Witness be Sued?

 |

-Witness Immunity
+Expert Witness Immunity

 Such witness immunity was considered a common-law doctrine.
 This principle was later reinforced by the Supreme Court in Briscoe v.
 LaHue, 460 U.S. (1983), in which the Court ruled that fact witnesses in criminal proceedings were immune from suit for the declarations they made in court.
 Over time, this idea was broadened through other court decisions to cover expert witness testimony.

 Are you looking for an expert witness?
-Click here to connect with a highly credentialed expert in any discipline.
+Connect with a highly credentialed expert in any discipline.

 The rationale behind witness immunity was twofold.
 Firstly, it was reasoned that witnesses might be reluctant to testify at all if there was a chance that they could be sued due to their testimony.
-Secondly, even if a witness decided to testify, they could repress, temper or otherwise distort their testimony if they suspected their statements could leave them open to liability.
+Secondly, even if a witness decided to testify, they could repress, temper, or otherwise distort their testimony if they suspected their statements could leave them open to liability.

 A Change in the Tide

 In recent years, however, many jurisdictions have been slowly chipping away at this doctrine.
-In states such as California, Connecticut, Louisiana, Massachusetts, Missouri and Pennsylvania, attorneys are now permitted to sue the “friendly” expert witnesses they have hired for breach of contract or professional malpractice.
+In states such as California, Connecticut, Louisiana, Massachusetts, Missouri, and Pennsylvania, attorneys are now permitted to sue the “friendly” expert witnesses they have hired for breach of contract or professional malpractice.
 In addition, Vermont and New Jersey have ruled that court-appointed experts can be exposed to liability for negligent performance of their professional duties.
 The rationale for these changes is borne from the idea that the search for truth is not aided by holding experts harmless when they provide negligent or deliberately false testimony.

 Further complicating the matter, Tennessee and Michigan have recently ruled in favor of upholding immunity for expert witnesses, though Michigan allows the attorney to sue their expert for any damages resulting from their reliance on the expert’s mistaken opinion.
-This trend has even extended to the United Kingdom, which in 2011 removed their 400-year-old witness immunity law.
+This trend has even extended to the United Kingdom, which in 2011 removed its 400-year-old witness immunity law.

 While states may be split on the matter, one thing is clear: even where common-law witness immunity has been upheld, witnesses must still use a reasonable degree of care in forming their opinions and testimony.